 - Book a photographer/ videographer or ask a neighbor or good friend to be the videographer or photographer for the evening

-- Ask guests to take (as much) photos and videos with their phone during the party
+- Ask guests to take (as many) photos and videos with their phones during the party

 Depending on what you do you can collect all the videos and photos and create a fun video, photo slideshow or photobook.
 And give this as an extra gift to the retiree.
 And use one fun photo to use as a thank you card to send to all the guests that attended the party.